-The following table sets forth, for each NEO, the values of all incentive plan awards which vested or were earned during the last financial year ended December 31, 2017.
+The following table sets forth, for each NEO, the values of all incentive plan awards which vested or were earned during the last financial year ended December 31, 2018.

-Value vested o Value earned during the year

-Name & Position Option-based awards (1) (\$) Share-based awards (2) (\$) Non-equity incentive plan Compensation awards (\$)

-David M. Cole CEO 130,631 65,824 Nil

-Christina Cepeliauskas CFO 48,987 20,409 Nil
+Value vested of Value earned during the year Non-equity incentive plan Name & Position Option-based awards (1) (\$) Share-based awards (2) (\$) Compensation awards (\$) David M. Cole CEO 152,861 120,476 Nil Christina Cepeliauskas CFO 57,323 48,471 Nil

-(1) The value of an option based award is the product of the number of Common Shares issuable on the exercise of the option on the vesting date multiplied by the difference between the exercise price and the closing market price of the Common Shares on the vesting date.
-The "grant date fair value" of options granted during the year ended December 31, 2017 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price - \$1.20 exercise price - \$1.20, an option life of 5 years, a risk-free interest rate of 1.53% and a volatility of 70.81%.

-(2) The value of a share-based award is the product of the number of Common Shares issuable on the vesting date multiplied by the closing market price of the Common Shares on the vesting date.
+- (1) The value of options vested during the year ended December 31, 2018 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price \$1.30 exercise price \$1.30, an option life of 5 years, a risk-free interest rate of 2.07% and a volatility of 69.94%. - (2) The value of a share-based award is the product of the number of Common Shares issuable on the vesting date multiplied by the closing market price of the Common Shares on the vesting date.
+As noted above: for 2018, the amounts showing are for both 2017 and 2018 STIP combined.
+Previously the Company granted STIP's later in the year, and therefore were not showing until the following year.
+This catch up for 2018 will allow for more meaningful information going forward., The 2018 short term incentive portion of the above has not been paid out as of the date of this Circular, and will be paid out in a combination of Common Shares and cash.

-Defined Contribution Plans

-The following table sets forth the particulars of the defined contribution plan for NEOs during the Corporation's last completed financial year.

-Name Accumulated value at start of year (\$) Compensatory (\$) Accumulated value at year end (\$)

-David M. Cole CEO 0 14,019 14,019

-Christina Cepeliauskas CFO 0 0 0